• Skip to primary navigation

 And this is why I adore food from the Calabrian region of Italy, especially their most well-known condiment, chili paste.

-I use Calabrian chili paste in many dishes when I'm looking to add heat, and while I do use it in this potatoes and peppers recipe, there is a decent amount of heat from the Long Hot peppers, that you may not even need to add any more.
+I use Calabrian chili paste in many dishes when I’m looking to add heat, like my spicy creamy mushroom pasta, and while I do use it in this potatoes and peppers recipe, there is a decent amount of heat from the Long Hot peppers, that you may not even need to add any more.

 Be sure to do a taste test to determine if the level of heat is sufficient before adding the chili paste.